earthai-tech/watex/README.md

 * **Note**

-    Actually only [SVMs](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) works porperly and the developement with pure Python is still ongoing.
+    Actually only [SVMs](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) works properly and the developement with pure Python is still ongoing.
     Other AI algorithms implemented will be added as things progress.
 To handle some functionalities before the full development, please refer to `.checkpoints ` folder.

 ## Documentation